ryanb8/rrwc/README.md

 # Ryan's Rust Wordcount (rrwc)

 My attempt to write a simple word counter in rust.
 Focusing on performance/speed book style text files (not xml, code, html, etc).
 Currently we are ~1.8-2.1x more performant than `wc` on very large files, while wc is faster on very small files.
-Breakeven is around 200kb files.
+Speed parity is at files around 200kb in size.

 To be fair, wc is probably more portable and supports a few options that my version doesn't yet.